vestrel00/business-search-app-java/README.md

 1. **presentation-java-nogui-mvp**: Plain Java command line / console app written using the MVP pattern.
 2. **presentation-java-swing-mvp**: Java Swing app written using the MVP pattern.
 3. **presentation-java-swing-mvvm**: Java Swing app written using the MVVM pattern.
-4. **presentation-android-mvp**: Android app written in Java using the MVP pattern.
+4. **presentation-java-android-mvp**: Android app written in Java using the MVP pattern.
-5. **presentation-android-mvvm**: Android app written in Java using the MVVM pattern.
+5. **presentation-java-android-mvvm**: Android app written in Java using the MVVM pattern.
-6. **presentation-android-kotlin-mvp**: Android app written in Kotlin using the MVVM pattern.
+6. **presentation-kotlin-android-mvp**: Android app written in Kotlin using the MVP pattern.

 All of the above presentations use the same domain and data layer.